zufardhiyaulhaq/hyperledger-fabric-the-hard-way/README.md

 - [Setup & Testing Chaincode](docs/08-setup-chaincode.md)

 ## Architecture
-There are 3 organizations in this tutorial, all of this organizations will join channel called QRIS.
+There are three organizations in this tutorial, all of which will join a channel called 'QRIS'.
 - BI (Bank Indonesia), will host 3 Orderer services
 - GoPay, will host 2 peer services
 - DANA, will host 2 peer services